Transformation is a piece of code that defines how data on the input is transformed into that on the output on its way through a component.

 In some transforming components, transformation is required, in others, it is only optional.

-Each transformation can always be written in Java, mostly transformation can also be written in CloverDX Transformation Language.
+Each transformation can always be written in Java, majority of transformation can also be written in CloverDX Transformation Language.

 For a table overview of components that allow or require a transformation, see Transformations Overview.

-For details about CloverDX Transformation Language, see Part X, CTL2 - CloverDX Transformation Language.
+For details about CloverDX Transformation Language, see CTL2 - CloverDX Transformation Language.

 For more detailed information about transformations, see Defining Transformations.